leegee/test-react-openlayers-ufo/README.md

 See the `README`s in the sub-directories of `data/` for details of the MUFON and Norge UFO sighting data.

 Data is fectched for whatever region is visible, and filtered by search terms entered at the top of the window.

+## Installing and Accessing the DB

+There is a PostGIS database dump in [./data/norge/pg-dump//](./data/norge/pg-dump/): install the usual way with `psql`.

+Look around [./data/norge/](./data/norge/) for scripts that were used to create this database from a Microsoft Access Dump: they name the database `norge`.
+Other configuration access options are set in [the global config](./packages/config/).
+Of course this should be upgraded to use `.env` files.

 ## Todo: